pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/azure/role/_index.md

 <pre class="highlight"><span class='kd'></span>getBuiltinRoleDefinition(args: <a href='#GetBuiltinRoleDefinitionArgs'>GetBuiltinRoleDefinitionArgs</a>, opts?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#InvokeOptions'>pulumi.InvokeOptions</a>): <a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise'>Promise</a>&lt;<a href='#GetBuiltinRoleDefinitionResult'>GetBuiltinRoleDefinitionResult</a>&gt; &amp; <a href='#GetBuiltinRoleDefinitionResult'>GetBuiltinRoleDefinitionResult</a></pre>

 Use this data source to access information about a built-in Role Definition.
-To access information about a custom Role Definition, please see the `azure.role.Definition` data source instead.
+To access information about a custom Role Definition, please see the `azure.authorization.RoleDefinition` data source instead.

-> **NOTE:** The this datasource has been deprecated in favour of `azure.role.Definition` that now can look up role definitions by name.
+> **NOTE:** The this datasource has been deprecated in favour of `azure.authorization.RoleDefinition` that now can look up role definitions by name.
 As such this data source will be removed in version 2.0 of the AzureRM Provider.

 ## Example Usage